 My 5 hours glucose test was done to be able to diagnose me with reactive hypoglycemia.
 During the test, I had blood tests every 30 minutes to measure my blood glucose levels, as well as monitor my insulin levels, after having an initial glucose drink at the start of the test.
-This allowed them to see if my glucose levels would stabilise, raise back to its optimal level, or keep dropping.
+This allowed them to see if my glucose levels would stabilise, raise back to their optimal level, or keep dropping.

-My test had to be stopped early because my glucose levels dropped below there safety line.
+My test had to be stopped early because my glucose levels dropped below their safety line.
 I wanted to continue because I was barely feeling any symptoms at all, but they wouldn’t allow it.

 View this post on Instagram